Breeze Card: Overview

 The Breeze system uses a Breeze card.
 The card, made of plastic, is durable and can be purchased for $2.
 The card can be reloaded on a bus (cash only) or at a Breeze vending machine (BVM).
-There is also a ticket composed of coated paper around the RFID antenna, which are only available for groups, school students, and during special events.
+There is also a ticket composed of coated paper.

 The fares are authenticated by RFID at the rail station fare gates or at the fare boxes in the buses.
 The cards are also used to receive transfers when riders tap to exit the rail station.
 Transfers are automatically loaded when riders tap their Breeze cards as they enter a bus.

 Services

-Breeze Card can be used with MARTA Bus and Rapid Rail, CobbLinc service of Cobb County, Ride Gwinnett of Gwinnett county as well as GRTA Express bus services.
+Breeze Card can be used with MARTA Bus, Rail, and Streetcar.
+It can also be used with CobbLinc, in Cobb County, Ride Gwinnett, of Gwinnett County, and GRTA Xpress.
+Ride Gwinnett allows free transfers to and from MARTA only while using Breeze Cards and Tickets.